ylieder/electron-postman/README.md

 ### `ipcRenderer`

+Each process is addressed with its process name (`processName`).
+For a renderer process, its process name is the registered window name (renderer-to-renderer communication), the main process has the process name `'main'` (renderer-to-main communication).

 #### `ipcRenderer.exposeToMainWorld(apiKey)`

 - `apiKey` String

 Exposes the IPC renderer API to context isolated renderer process.
 Works only, if `contextIsolation` is enabled for that window.
 Uses Electron's `contextBridge` API.

-#### `ipcRenderer.`

-Each process is addressed with its process name (`processName`).
-For a renderer process, its process name is the registered window name (renderer-to-renderer communication), the main process has the process name `'main'` (renderer-to-main communication).

 #### `ipcRenderer.send(channel, ...args)`

 - `channel` String
 - `...args` any[]

 Equivalent to `ipcRenderer.sendTo('main', channel, ...args)`.

 #### `ipcRenderer.sendTo(processName, channel, ...args)`

 - `processName` String
 - `channel` String
 - `...args` any[]

 Send an asynchronous message to the process registered as `processName` via `channel`, along with arguments.
 The receiving process can handle the message by listening to `channel`.

 #### `ipcRenderer.on(processName, channel, listener)`

 - `processName` String
 - `channel` String
 - `listener` Function